 For this little victory, I present to you the most powerful application in the Microsoft Office family — Microsoft Excel.
 It’s a spreadsheet program that does well with numbers and formulas, but since it started added fonts and cell shading (apparently it was the pioneer), some people have used for other purposes.
 This includes our CMS.

-Microsoft Office PROTIP: Instead of using Word to layout complicated information, try using Excel instead.
-A massive table with multiple rows and columns, or trying to fit too much data in one page.
-Put all the information in one worksheet and print to fit the sheet on one page.
+Microsoft Office PROTIP : Instead of using Word to lay out complicated information, try using Excel instead.
+A massive table with multiple rows and columns, or trying to fit too much data on one page.
+Put all the information in one worksheet and print it to fit the sheet on one page.
 Done!
 (You might want to question yourself why you are trying to present something so complicated though.)

 Excel can be used for your Contract Management System